 One of the most important things to consider when choosing a study abroad program is the program type or format.
 The program type will influence your entire day-to-day experience.
 This is just as important as choosing a particular city or country in which to study.
 Below is an overview of the types of programs offered at Ball State.

 Each year, a number of Ball State professors enrich coursework by leading a short-term course abroad for BSU students.
-Field Studies are available every year, and typically change from year to year.
+Faculty Led programs are available every year, and typically change from year to year.
 They are discipline-specific and focus on an academic theme or geographic region abroad.
-Because they are shorter in length they are a great choice for students who cannot spend a semester abroad.
-Ball State credit, accommodations, excursions, and flights are all pre-arranged.
+Because they are often shorter in length they are a great choice for students who cannot spend a longer period of time abroad.
+Ball State credit, accommodations, excursions, and flights are often pre-arranged.

-These programs are designed to be a reciprocal exchange of students from one institution to another.
-Ball State students directly enroll in universities abroad and earn resident credit.
+Exchanges allow for the reciprocal exchange of students BSU and partner institutions abroad.
+Ball State students enroll in a university abroad and earn credit toward their home degree.
 In some cases students need foreign language proficiency to participate in an exchange.
 Exchanges are designed for independent students who are comfortable with limited academic and social support.
-They are best for students who are studying a foreign language or have a more flexible study plan.
+There are good options for students who are studying a foreign language or have a more flexible study plan.
 Immersion is achieved by integration, but this is largely up to the student.
-Ball State has over 30 partner schools around the world and also belongs to the ISEP Network, adding over 150 additional partner schools.
+Ball State has roughly 20 partner schools around the world.
 Credits are arranged in conjunction with the appropriate Ball State academic departments.
-Accommodation is typically arranged by the student, with some assistance from the host university.
+Accommodation is typically arranged by the student (student residences/apartments), with some assistance from the host university.

 Ball State students can gain hands-on work experience by participating in an internship abroad.
-We currently offer 7 week and 11 weeks customized academic internships in Dublin, Ireland.
-Programs include job placement, accommodation and travel arrangements.
+We offer customized academic internships all over the world, including Australia, New Zealand, Ireland, Canada, South Africa, Spain, France, Czech Republic, China, and Argentina.
+Programs include job placement, accommodation and local support.
 Credits are arranged in conjunction with the student's Ball State internship coordinator.